nawarzaki/js-object-oriented-bind-call-apply-readme-re-coded-erbil-2018/CONTRIBUTING.md

 ## Raising an Issue to Encourage a Contribution

-If you notice a problem with the curriculum that you believe needs improvement but you're unable to make the change yourself, you should raise a Github issue containing a clear description of the problem.
+If you notice a problem with the curriculum that you believe needs improvement but you're unable to make the change yourself, you should raise a issue containing a clear description of the problem.
 Include relevant snippets of the content and/or screenshots if applicable.
 Curriculum owners regularly review issue lists and your issue will be prioritized and addressed as appropriate.